Hike to Havasu Falls & Why You Should Do It

 We only had to bring a sleeping bag and our clothes for the trip.
 AOA also include a collapsible chair so you don’t have to sit on the ground or even at the picnic table.
 The guides look after getting wash water and cooking all the meals.

 Interestingly, Bethany and Lucas guessed that about a third of all visitors come guided.
-Fortunately the two of them were very good about reinforcing “leave no trace” principles in an area that sees so much traffic.
+Fortunately the two of them were very good about reinforcing “Leave No Trace” principles in an area that sees so much traffic.

 Bethany and Lucas cooking up a storm after our hike